Noda seen safe choice to lead quake-hit Japan

 Some commentators point out Noda's lack of public appeal and recognition abroad as a handicap.
 Others take a different tack.

-"Just because the world hasn't heard of him doesn't mean he doesn't command quiet respect," said Andrew Horvat, director of the Standford Japan Centre in Kyoto.
+"Just because the world hasn't heard of him doesn't mean he doesn't command quiet respect," said Andrew Horvat, director of the Stanford Japan Center in Kyoto.

 (Additional reporting by Tetsushi Kajimoto, Linda Sieg and Kiyoshi Takenaka; Editing by Tomasz Janowski)